 For those students who make up the graduate student body, success in the pursuit of a graduate degree depends upon active cooperation with their faculty advisors and instructors.
 Graduate students are expected to develop the ability to critically seek out and analyze facts, sift through evidence, master theories and advanced techniques of professional inquiry, and demonstrate these abilities orally and in writing.
 Moreover, they must risk giving their informed opinions and be ready to accept criticism and advice rendered by faculty mentors and student colleagues.
 The pursuit of an advanced degree also requires that participants demonstrate an essential degree of independence and self-motivation in acquiring knowledge in their field of study.
 The rewards for those who succeed are many, as evidenced by the rapidly growing number of individuals nationwide who earn a graduate degree.
 Currently, more than 611,000 master's degrees and 140,000 doctoral degrees are awarded annually in the United States.

 There is great variety in the nature and scope of the graduate programs, options, concentrations, and emphases available at California State University, Fresno.
 Those that are officially recognized and for which the university is authorized to confer a degree are listed below.
 Additional areas of specialization, although not officially recognized on transcripts or diplomas, may be obtained through selection of appropriate elective courses.
 For more, see master's degrees and doctorates.

 Athletic Training, Master of Science

 Business Administration, Master of Business Administration ***

 Chemistry, Master of Science

-Clinical Rehabilitation Mental Health Counseling, Master of Science
+Clinical Rehabilitation and Mental Health Counseling, Master of Science